-population should only be the per capita difference between rural and urban public service expenditures.
+difference between rural and urban public service expenditures.
 And yet most of the existing calculation methods in China only consider additional urban public service costs once migrant workers are urbanized, while neglecting to account for potential savings generated from a reduction of rural public services.

 To illustrate: in 2011, per capita spending on middle school students in China's urban and rural areas were 8,181 yuan (\$1,319) and 7,439 yuan (\$1,200), respectively-a difference of just 742 yuan (\$120).
-And the per capita spending on primary school students in urban and rural areas were 6,121 yuan (\$987) and 5,719 yuan (\$922), respectively-a difference of only 402 yuan (\$65).6 It is also significant that, when calculating the cost of urbanizing migrant workers, individual costs and public costs are not always carefully distinguished.
-For instance, the costs for which individuals are personally responsible should not be included in the accounting of public spending on urbanization.

-In some calculations, all social security benefits for migrant workers are included as urbanization costs.
-But this ignores the fact that the majority of such costs are borne by individuals.
-The for urban residents, but the majority of it is paid by employers and individuals, with government subsidies accounting for a very small share.
+And the per capita spending on primary school students in urban and rural areas were 6,121 yuan (\$987) and 5,719 yuan (\$922), respectively-a difference of only 402 yuan (\$65).6 security mechanism for urban residents, but the majority of it is paid by employers and individuals, with government subsidies accounting for a very small share.
 For instance, in 2011, the average per capita pension income in China was 5,951 yuan (\$960), while the annual per capita pension subsidies for urban residents was only 772 yuan (\$125).7